Aviah/one-click-django-dev-osx-el-capitan/README.md

 	To change Optional items, uncomment the line.

 4. Run find_replace.sh.
-After you finished edit find_replace.sh, exit the editor and run the script:
+After you finished edit `find_replace.sh`, exit the editor and run the script:

         you@dev-machine$ ./find_replace.sh